jasonmelgoza/mavericks/src/pages/about.md

 ## About this site

 I've been thinking about this project for a while, restarting it several times but gaining some skills in the process.
-Personal websites like this should be places to learn and develop.
-This version is built with React and the fantastic Next.js framework - the project's source code is available on my [Github profile](https://github.com/jasonmelgoza/mavericks).
+The current version is developed using React and the excellent Next.js framework.
+For those who are curious, the project's source code can be found on my [Github profile](https://github.com/jasonmelgoza/mavericks).

 ---